Lacey Pedestrian Accident Lawyer Assisting Victims to Recover Damages Compensation

 Insurance companies know that and may try to claim that you were partially at-fault or exaggerate your percentage of guilt in order to pay you less money.
 Your best bet is to hire an attorney focused on personal injury from the very start of your case in order to avoid situations like this.
 Your attorney can help you put together a strong case with enough evidence to pinpoint exactly what happened and get you the compensation you deserve.

-At Capital Injury Law, our legal team can represent you at every step of the way, even if your case ends up settling without going to trial.
+At Capital Injury Law, our legal team can represent your pedestrian accident case at every step of the way, even if your case ends up settling without going to trial.
 If you have been hit by a motor vehicle, let our pedestrian accident law firm handle your case for you so you can simply focus on healing.
-Contact our Lacey, WA office at 360-209-3360 and request a case analysis to see how we can help.
+Contact our Lacey, WA office at 360-209-3360 and request a case analysis of your pedestrian accident to see how we can help.

 No Obligation Case Evaluation